How It Works About Industries News Deep Dive FAQ Contact

 The process consists of three stages:

-Evaporation
+Flash Evaporation

-Compression by Liquid Piston
+Compression with Liquid Piston

 Ejection

-About half way up, the steam's pressure forces a valve to open and the steam is ejected into the steam header to do useful work - like district heating, cooking food, or creating paper.
+As the liquid piston approaches the top again, the steam's pressure forces a valve to open and the steam is ejected into the steam header to do useful work - like district heating, cooking food, or creating paper.

 Q: Wait, that seems complex - why not just heat the water?